Templarian/MaterialDesign-Site/src/content/getting-started-angular.md

 import { MatIconRegistry, MatIconModule } from '@angular/material';
 import { DomSanitizer } from '@angular/platform-browser';
 import { HttpModule } from '@angular/http';
-/*
-From the latest master, HttpClientModule is required instead import { HttpClientModule } from '@angular/common/http';
-*/

 ...
 @NgModule({